mugahed94/Hotel-Management-System/README.md

 the payment page provide the user with payment and currency options and the required money.

 - Admin veiw point :
 The admin will head to the main page and choose login option.
 Another page will open to provide user credentials.
-After that the Admin will be promoted to hotels list where the admin will choose the needed hotel to monitor.
+After that the Admin will be promoted to a page listing all hotels in the group and a button to add a new hotel,
+this button leads to a page to specify hotel info, other hotels icons in the list leads to the contoling dashboard for the corresponding hotel to monitor.
 Then a dashboard for that hotel will appear with the following options:

 Choose hotel : which leads to the previous page showing hotels list to choose from.
 Guests : which leads to a page listing all guests by names and ID, guest info appears when clicked, asking for offers to be provided or messages to be send.
 staff : leads to a page listing staff by name and ID. worker status appears when clicked with the ability to assign or cancel assigned services.